On average a car will lose 50% of its original value in 3 years and will continue to depreciate over time.

 It can be difficult to know who to trust.
 ALA can give you peace of mind as a reputable company that is fully authorised and regulated by the Financial Conduct Authority.

 All policies are covered by the Financial Services Compensation Scheme (FSCS).

 Time Limit to Make a Claim

-Most GAP policies allow 30 days to make a claim but ALA gives you 120 days, giving you that extra time just when you might need it most.
+Most GAP policies allow 30 days to make a claim but ALA gives you a minimum of 120 days, giving you that extra time just when you might need it most.

-Increasingly motor insurers are offering new-for-old replacement on brand new vehicles in the first year.
-This might make you think that you need to defer the start of their GAP policy or think that you don’t need GAP insurance at all.
+A number of motor insurers offer new-for-old replacement if a brand new vehicle is written off in the first twelve months.
+This might make you think that you need to defer the start of their GAP policy or that you don’t need GAP insurance at all.

-If your insurer gives you a new replacement vehicle, then ALA will transfer your policy onto that vehicle at no extra cost.
-If you only receive market value then you at least have your GAP policy to fall back on to cover the difference.
+If your insurer gives you a new replacement vehicle, then ALA will transfer your policy onto that vehicle (there may be a balance to pay for the new policy).
+If they only pay you market value then you can claim on your GAP policy and not be left out of pocket.

 5 Star Rated GAP Insurance